Spring Garden Revival

 Contact Bridgewater's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and community health in Bridgewater.
-Grasscycling—leaving clippings on the lawn—returns 25% nitrogen to the soil, reducing fertilizer needs by 25% and supporting sustainable turf.
-The Bridgewater Department of Public Works oversees yard waste collection from April through November, requiring biodegradable paper bags only, as mandated by the Massachusetts Department of Environmental Protection.
-Clippings and yard waste must never be placed in streets or storm drains, as this is a violation of the Clean Water Act and local MS4 regulations.
-Residents may obtain permits for compost access at the Transfer Station.
-Coordination with municipal property maintenance is managed in partnership with the Bridgewater Parks & Recreation Department.
+Proper management of grass clippings is essential for both environmental compliance and community health in Bridgewater.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The Bridgewater Department of Public Works (DPW) oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
+Residents may access compost at the Transfer Station, but a permit is required.
+It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Bridgewater Department of Public Works